 We expect programmers to use TTVM in three phases.
-Throughout each phase, TTVM will take checkpoints at a specified frequency (the default is every 25 seconds).
 In phase 1, the programmer runs a test to trigger an error.
-This phase may last a long time (hours or days).
-As we will see in Section 5, taking checkpoints every 25 seconds adds less than 4% time overhead, so it is reasonable to leave checkpointing on even during long runs.

-For long runs, the space needed to store the undo/redo logs for all checkpoints will build up and TTVM will be forced to delete some checkpoints.
-By default, TTVM keeps more checkpoints for periods near the current time than for periods farther in the past; this policy assumes that periods in the near past are likely to be the ones of interest during debugging.
-TTVM chooses checkpoints to delete by fitting them to a distribution in which the distance between checkpoints increases exponentially as one goes farther back in time [4].
+This phase may last a long time (hours or days), so TTVM should minimize the time and space overhead during this phase.
+Programmers should therefore specify a long checkpoint interval during this phase (e.g., 10 minutes).
+For long runs, the system may not be able to save all of the checkpoints taken, so TTVM may need to delete some prior checkpoints.
+TTVM's default policy keeps more frequent checkpoints for periods near the current time than for periods farther in the past; this policy assumes that periods in the near past are likely to be the ones of interest during debugging.
+TTVM chooses checkpoints to delete by fitting them to a distribution where the distance between checkpoints increases exponentially as one goes farther back in time [5].

 In phase 2, the programmer attaches the debugger, switches the system from logging to replay, and prepares to debug the error.
-To speed up later time-travel operations, programmers can specify a shorter interval between checkpoints (say, every 10 seconds), then replay the portion of the run they expect to debug (say, a 10 minute interval).
-As in phase 1, TTVM will keep checkpoints according to an exponential distribution that favors checkpoints close to the current (replaying) time.
+To speed up time-travel operations, programmers should start usually by adding more frequent checkpoints to the portion of the run they expect to debug.
+This can be accomplished by replaying the interesting portion of the run (say, a 10 minute interval) while taking frequent checkpoints (say, every 10 seconds).
+Section 5 will show that these frequent checkpoints add moderate overhead, but this overhead is added only to the portion of the run that is about to be debugged rather than to the entire run.

-In phase 3, the programmer debugs the error by timetraveling forward and backward through the run.
+In phase 3, the programmer uses TTVM to time-travel forward and backward through the run and debug the error.
 We next describe new debugging commands that allow a programmer to navigate conveniently through the run.